 There is often little relationship between undergraduate degrees and specific types of employment.
 A specific major does not guarantee employment in a specific field, nor does a specific major limit employment to a specific field.

 Ways to Explore Areas of Study at UF

 Students should search for majors that interest them and explore required courses; they should also speak to faculty or advisors in those departments.

 Use ONE.UF to Explore Majors by Subject Area, College, or Major

 Current students can use What-If reports in ONE.UF to discover if coursework they have taken applies toward a given major's requirements.
 For additional information, students should contact the department offering the degree or the advising office of the appropriate college.

 Students can discuss majors and career options with an advisor in the college affiliated with his or her interests.

 Students who are considering different majors can review advising suggestions, an exploratory timeline, resources, and tips on choosing a major.

-The Career Resource Center (CRC) located on the first floor of the J. Wayne Reitz Union helps students make choices about her or his major and career.
-In addition to providing individual and group career counseling, the CRC library covers everything from accounting to zoology.
+The Career Connections Center located on the first floor of the J. Wayne Reitz Union helps students make choices about her or his major and career.
+In addition to providing individual and group career counseling, the Career Connections Center library covers everything from accounting to zoology.
 Many other resources are available through the explore majors and careers section of their website, including information about career planning and numerous helpful exercises.
-After a tentative decision is made, the CRC helps students test their choice by participating in externships, internships, co-ops, and career fairs.
+After a tentative decision is made, the Career Connections Center helps students test their choice by participating in externships, internships, co-ops, and career fairs.

 More Info Map